Prism for AL

 Theta

-Prism for AL has some unique features to discover your full AL stack which is not possible with VSCode.
+Prism for AL has some unique features to discover your full AL stack which is not possible with Visual Studio Code.

 Navitrans